 With the countertops all in the rest was easy-peasy with a stylish subway-style backsplash, some trim molding along the tops of the wall cabinets, and open shelf storage for a nice open feel.

-These folks made a lot of smart choices for really maximizing their reno budget value.
+These folks made a lot of smart choices for really maximizing their reno budget value for an inexpensive full kitchen renovation.
 Using simple open shelving rather than additional conventional wall cabinetry for added storage was just one example.

 Another example was their decision to convert the terrible 1980s vintage overhead fluorescent light to an inexpensive but stylish fixture matching the rest of their decor.